Example app for iOS SDK

 Build and run the example app

-ExponeaSDK.xcworkspacefile to open the project in Xcode. - In the Project navigator in Xcode, select the
+4. In the Project navigator in Xcode, select the ExponeaSDK project.

-To enable push notifications in the example app, you must also configure the Apple Push Notification Service integration in the Exponea web app.
+To enable push notifications in the example app, you must also Configure Apple Push Notification Service for iOS SDK in the Exponea web app.

 Navigate the example app